Frequently Asked Questions

 mctx runs on a global edge network with high availability.
 Formal SLAs are not currently offered.

 Globally, on edge infrastructure close to your users.
-Every App runs on Cloudflare Workers, deployed to data centers around the world.
+Every MCP server runs on Cloudflare Workers, deployed to data centers around the world.

 Yes.
 Your dashboard has real-time log streaming built in.
-Click View Logs on your App's detail page and watch console.log output appear as requests come in.
+Click View Logs on your server's detail page and watch console.log output appear as requests come in.

 Logs are live-only -- there is no retention, so you see them while the modal is open.
 For persistent logging, connect an external service.
 See Server Logs for tips.